smian0/mcp-agile-flow/src/mcp_agile_flow/ide_rules/ide_rules.md

 - Rules are organized by sections with clear headings
 - Each rule section includes context, requirements, examples, and critical rules

 ### Critical Rules
-- All rule implementations must produce identical results
-- Rule files must be properly formatted
+- Files must be properly formatted for the IDE to read and follow
-- Rules must be regularly updated
-- When a rule is updated in one IDE, it must be updated in all implementations
-- Rule format must follow the documentation standards

 ## Build and Automation Standards